 Click here for the July 28, 2015 post on liver shunt testing.

-The SDCA Health and Genetics Committee recommends that all puppies be tested for portosystemic shunts.
+The SDCA Code of Ethics includes testing for portosystemic shunts in its Health Testing Guidelines.
 Many labs do bile-acid testing; talk with your veterinarian about where to run the test and for protocol details.